 RPA: what to know before implementation?

-Robotics Process Automation (RPA) is a modern way of automating the processes by repeating the actual user actions and by mimicking its behavior to complete the rule-based repeatable tasks.
+Robotic Process Automation (RPA) is a modern way of automating the processes by repeating the actual user actions and by mimicking its behavior to complete the rule-based repeatable tasks.
 This approach to automation of the activities has appeared recently on the market, and it became fast popular.

 This popularity is based on a critical benefit: companies can perform almost any actions that users do on a machine (laptop, workstation).
 With such capabilities, businesses can help the users get rid of the boring, monotonous activities and concentrate on the ones that are more innovative and require greater creativity, and also are more critical for the company.